Big5 Safari in Tanzania

 The lion is a well-muscled cat with an extensive body, big skull, and short forelegs.
 Size and appearance vary considerably between the sexes.
 The male’s exceptional distinctive behavior is his mane, which varies between different individuals and populations.

 Lions have estimated that they eat between 10 and 25 pounds of food per day.
-The Association of Zoos and Aquariums recommends slightly less for captive animals and suggests that the average male requires 8 pounds of food per day, while females require about 6 pounds.
+The Association of Zoos and Aquariums recommends slightly less for captive animals.
+It considered the average male requires 8 pounds of food per day, while females require about 6 pounds.

-The best place to see lions in Tanzania is Serengeti National Park as well as Tarangire National park, Lake Manyara National park, Nkomazi National park, described as an ideal big cat country, along with Masai Mara.
-Tanzania is the only country in the world recorded having a large number of lions.
+The best place to see lions in Tanzania is Serengeti National Park.
+Also, you can see the line at Tarangire National park, Lake Manyara National park, Nkomazi National park, described as an ideal big cat country, along with Masai Mara.

-The African elephant is a genus comprising two living elephant species, the African bush elephant and the smaller African forest elephant.
-Both are herbivores and live in groups is the one of the best to spot during you big5 safari in Tanzania
+The African elephant is a genus comprising two living elephant species.
+African bush elephant and the smaller African forest elephant.
+Both are herbivores and live in groups is one of the best to spot during your big5 safari in Tanzania.

 Elephants eat roots, grasses, fruit, and bark, and they eat a lot of these things.
 An adult elephant can consume up to 300 pounds of food in a single day.

-Tarangire National Park, about a two-hour’ drive from the safari-capital Arusha in northern Tanzania, is known for its large herds of elephants.
-Going on a game drive in Tarangire, even if it’s just for a quick day trip, you are bound to spot herds of the gentle giants roaming between iconic Baobab trees.
+Tarangire National Park, about a two-hour’ drive from the safari-capital Arusha in northern Tanzania.
+Known for its large herds of elephants.
+Going on a game drive in Tarangire, even if it’s just for a quick day trip.
+You are bound to spot herds of the gentle giants roaming between iconic Baobab trees.

 The African buffalo or Cape buffalo is a large Sub-Saharan African bovine.
 Syncerus caffer, the Cape buffalo, is the typical subspecies, and the largest one, found in Southern and East Africa

-The black rhinoceros or hook-lipped rhinoceros is a species of rhinoceros, native to eastern Tanzania, although the rhinoceros is referred to as black; its colors vary from brown to grey
+The black rhinoceros or hook-lipped rhinoceros is a species of rhinoceros, native to eastern Tanzania.
+Its colors vary from brown to grey.

 Find out our interesting Big Five Tanzania safari bellow”